jlming6/code-guides/java/code-guide.md

 ## Principle

+* Apply the static analysis after finishing coding.

 * Errors should be detected as soon as possible after they are made, ideally at compile time.

-* Reduce the magic things in code.
+* Reduce the __*magic things*__ in code.
 Do NOT depends on magic things.
+    * What is magic thing?
+    * Out of Control: GC, Thread Synchronization, etc.
+    * Hard to understand: Clone, etc.

 * Reduce the possibility of misunderstanding by Compiler, JVM and other programmers.